|BENJI'S STORY -- THE HOMECOMING

 there with your eyes closed, unable to move.
 We spoke to you and you wagged your tail….the

-were well enough for your owner’s to pick you up and take you home.
-Again we were separated
+you were well enough for your owner’s to pick you up and take you home.
+Again we were

-but only for about five months because your owners decided you would be better off living with
+separated but only for about five months because your owners decided you would be better

-us since the vet told them you’d have to be an “inside” dog with all your fresh wounds.
-You
+off living with us since the vet told them you’d have to be an “inside” dog with all your fresh

-cancer in March of 2012 and given only two months at the most to live.
-But you had other ideas
+with cancer in March of 2012 and given only two months at the most to live.
+But you had other

-and fought the “C” Monster to the bitter end, holding on for seven months.
-It was a good seven
+ideas and fought the “C” Monster to the bitter end, holding on for seven months.
+It was a

-months with you loving your life just as you had since coming home to us.
-But cancer coupled
+good seven months with you loving your life just as you had since coming home to us.
+But cancer

 Bear, you’re a true inspiration to all of us.
 You wanted a life with us and you fought hard until

 you got it.
 Then you fought again to keep it.
 We will always think of you as the VERY SPECIAL